run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Root Cause:__ The issue may be caused due to an unattended upgrade of the NVIDIA driver.

-    To verify, run `runai describe job <job-name>`, and search for an error `driver/library version mismatch`.
+    To verify, run: `runai describe job <job-name>`, and search for an error `driver/library version mismatch`.

     __Resolution:__ Reboot the node on which the Job attempted to run.